pydantic/logfire/docs/help.md

 ## :simple-github: GitHub Issues

-The [Logfire GitHub Issues][github-issues] is a great place to ask questions, and give us feedback.
+The [Logfire GitHub Issues][github-issues] are a great place to ask questions, and give us feedback.

 ## :material-help: Usage Documentation